martijnpoppen/com.whatsapp/README.md

 **WhatsApp for Homey**

 WhatsApp for Homey is a complete integration without the intervention of a bot.
-With this Homey app, you send messages, videos, photos, documents to a mobile number or WhatsApp group from your own name.
+With this Homey app, you send messages, videos, photos, documents, locations to a mobile number or WhatsApp group from your own name.

 Currently has support for: